KochiyaSanaeNya/EdgeSecurityAccess/README.md

 - [x] The parsing issue of SplitN in usercfg.go.

-- [x] No verification was performed on the IP address or WireGuard key.

 - [x] Architectural risk: User keys are stored on the server (this issue will be resolved in the next software refactoring).

 - [x] The goroutine's main loop may be blocked.